 The integrity and strength of any fence comes from the end and corner posts.
 Especially wire styles of fence that need stretched.

-Bracing is just as important.
+Bracing is just as important for a durable cattle fence.
 A horizontal brace connecting the end or corner post to the first line post is a must.

 A truss tightening system made from tension wire is also a needed.
-It is crucial to have rock solid end and corner posts in order to keep tension on stretched wire cattle fence.
+It is crucial to have rock solid end and corner posts in order to keep tension on stretched wire fences.

 Wood or galvanized steel pipe are most common for end and corner posts.
 Don’t be afraid to go overboard here.
 Use a larger post diameter than you think.